hahnec/color-matcher/README.rst

 -----------

 *ColorMatcher* is a Python package enabling color transfer across images.
-It can be used for automatic color-grading of photographs or film sequences.
+This tool comes handy for automatic color-grading of photographs or film sequences.

 Results
 -------